Prospects for constraining interacting dark energy cosmology with gravitational-wave bright sirens detected by future SKA-era pulsar timing arrays: Result

 \section{Result}

-In this section, we shall report the constraint results on the models of I$\Lambda$CDM and I$w$CDM from the CMB data, simulated PTA data, and the data combinations of CMB and PTA.
-The constraint results are shown in Figs.\,\ref{ILCDM}--\ref{IwCDMPTACMB}, and summarized in Tables\,\ref{tab1}--\ref{tab2}.
-Note here that, we use ``Planck" to denote the CMB data, use the abbreviations ``PTA100'', ``PTA200'', and ``PTA500'' to denote the PTA data sets consisting of 100, 200, and 500 MSPs, respectively.
-In the following, for a cosmological parameter $\xi$, we use the $\sigma(\xi)$ to represent its absolute errors.
+In this section, we shall report the constraint results on the models of DE-coupled and DM-coupled from the CMB data, simulated PTA data, and the data combinations of CMB and PTA.
+The constraint results are shown in Figs.\,\ref{ILCDM1_1}--\ref{ILCDM2_2}, and summarized in Tables\,\ref{ILCDM1}--\ref{ILCDM2}.
+In the following, for a cosmological parameter $\xi$, we use the $\sigma(\xi)$ to represent its $1\sigma$ absolute errors.

-At first glance in Fig.\,\ref{ILCDM} and Fig.\,\ref{IwCDM}, we can find that the CMB data and the simulated PTA data have different degenerate orientations.
-Thus, combining the CMB and PTA data could break the parameter degeneracies in the IDE models, and the parameter constraints would be evidently improved compared with the cases of using either the CMB-alone data or PTA-alone data.